 Participants should be in good physical health and willing to commit to the physical and mental challenges of this trip.

-In the Etgar Intensive, teens will push themselves to challenge their physical limits and explore ways to live more healthily, improve their fitness levels, and support action to liv e in healthier communities year-round.
+In the Etgar Expedition, teens will push themselves to challenge their physical limits and explore ways to live more healthily, improve their fitness levels, and support action to live in healthier communities year-round.